Show summary Hide summary

 - ✨ Natural leader with discreet charisma

-- 🌸 Optimistic with beautiful perseverance
+- 🌸 Optimistic with great perseverance

 - 🌟 Sense of humor and sociability